 Popular Rolex Deepsea References

 1. Ref.
-116660 (2008–2018)
+116660 — The Entry-Level Deepsea (2008–2018)

 - Case: 44mm Oystersteel with Ringlock System case architecture

-- Bezel: ceramic (Cerachrom) dive bezel, built for hard use
+- Bezel: Cerachrom ceramic dive bezel, built for hard use

 - Bracelet: Oyster bracelet with Glidelock and dive extension hardware (varies by era)